This guide describes how to run iOS tests using the Firebase console.

 .zipfile you created.

-- Click Start Tests.
+Click Start Tests.

+Step 3.
 Investigate your test results

 When the test starts, you're automatically redirected to the test results page.
-Tests can take a number of minutes to run, depending on the number of different configurations you have selected and the test timeout duration set for your tests.
+Tests can take a few minutes to run, depending on the number of different configurations you have selected and the test timeout duration set for your tests.
 After your tests have run, you can review test results.
 See Analyzing Firebase Test Lab Results to learn more about how to interpret the test results.